AM311/Cybersecurity_Report/home.md

 ### Scenario

-This laboratory tries to give an overview of the steps that might be performed by an attacker in a common organization in order to take control of high-privilege accounts and
+This laboratory tries to give an overview of the steps that might be performed by an attacker in a common organization in order to take control of an high-privilege account.

+All the steps will be performed in a ideal organization running **Windows Active Directory**.

 ### Goal